daryllxd/lifelong-learning/programming/ruby/design/architecture-the-lost-years.md

 Validation, such as stuff that run in JS, are still part of the module.
 They are still decoupled.

+    Delivery Mech -> Boundary <- Interactor -> Entity

 Delivery mechanism must not CARE about the interactor/entity.
 Delivery mech interacts with the Boundary, and the interactors/entities are gems.
 So the delivery mechanism is a PLUG-IN to the real logic shit.
 So cucumber will run faster.
-Since there is no web server, tests will run really fast.

-[TODO 25 mins]
+So you can choose to not plug in the delivery mechanism when you're running tests.
+So you can go get your tests to run very fast hehehe.

+What happens is that the request is just a data structure, since the logic and business rules and use cases are all on the far side of the delivery mechanism.

+Interactors would be `AddItemToOrder, DeleteOrder...`.
+So at the top, you can see the intent of the application.

+## What about MVC?

+Where did "MVC is the architecture of the web" come from?
+Model is some entity of the business.
+Controller bla bla and the view outputs to the user.
+View observes the model and when the model changes the view is changed.
+What we have is:

+    Models -> Controllers
+           -> Views reach into the business objects.
+They should not know about the business objects.

+Views should be so stupid that you don't have to write unit tests for it.
+I just make sure there is no point in testing the view.
+Just put an acceptance test.

+    Controller -> Request Model
+                      ^
+                  Boundary      <- Interceptor

+    Presenter  -> Boundary      <-
+                      v
+                  Response model

+The controller/presenter could be turned into a gem.
+Everything to the right should be turned into a gem.

+Unfortunately we see the database at the center of the application.
+The database is a detail, something you don't know about.
+It must "somehow store things".
+I don't care how it stores them.
+I want objects and entities out of the database.
+I want to defer the interactions to the database.

+What I want is a Entity Gateway where things pass through it to access the database.
+Architecture is about drawing a line and making sure that everything going through the line goes in one direction only.

+Active record